Siena FC SSD

-Associazione Calcio Robur Siena 1904, commonly referred to as Siena, is an Italian football club based in Siena, Tuscany.
-The club was re-incorporated in 2020 after the bankruptcy of the previous legal entity Robur Siena, which itself was the reincarnation of the original club Associazione Calcio Siena S.p.A..
-A.C.
+Siena Football Club Società Sportiva Dilettantistica, commonly referred to as Siena, is an Italian football club based in Siena, Tuscany.
+The club was re-incorporated in 2020 after the bankruptcy of the previous legal entity Robur Siena, which itself was the reincarnation of the original club Associazione Calcio Siena.
 Siena's predecessor was founded in 1904.

 Siena plays its home games at the Stadio Artemio Franchi.
 The ground's capacity is 15,373 and is located in the centre of Siena.

 History

 Formed in 1904 as Società Studio e Divertimento (Society for Study and Entertainment), as a sports club characterised by a black and white striped jersey which was derived from the city of Siena coat of arms.
 It founded its football club, named Società Sportiva Robur in 1908.
 Today, the name "Robur" is widely used by the local supporters to distinguish itself from the two basketball teams, "Mens Sana" and "Virtus".

 The team finally became known as Associazione Calcio Siena (A.C.
 Siena) in 1933–34.
 In 1934–35, Siena were promoted for the first time to Serie B. In the post-war 1945–46 season, Siena played in the top division of Italian football for the first time.
 During that season, a mixed wartime league was composed of both Serie A and Serie B teams.
 Some of the southern sides that took part in the top division, including Siena, were Serie B teams, while northern Serie B teams played at the second level with the Serie C teams.
 Therefore, although Siena played in the top division, it was not considered as having officially played in Serie A during that season and not having qualified for the National Round.
 Siena won the fourth tier league championship in 1955–56 as the Scudetto IV Serie.

 After having spent 55 years playing in several lower divisions, Siena were promoted back to Serie B for the start of the 2000–01 season.
 Following a good first up season in Serie B, the following season saw Siena in serious trouble and coach Giuseppe Papadopulo was sacked, although he would later be recalled and was able to save the club from relegation on the season's final matchday.

 The following season, again with Papadopulo as head coach, Siena were promoted to Serie A for the first time officially, led by players such as Rodrigo Taddei and Pinga.
 Their return marked 58 years since their last appearance in the top division of Italian football.

 In the 2003–04 campaign, the first Serie A season in the club's history, Siena finished in a respectable 13th place.